-The Church of England is made up of a number of different organisations and office-holders who work together to deliver the Church’s mission in each community.
-The Church Council of CCM works together with:
+CCM is part of the Church of England, which is made up of a number of different organisations and office-holders who work together to deliver the Church’s mission in each community.
+CCM works together with:

-the incumbent of the parish (that is, our Senior Minister); the bishops of the Diocese of London; and the London Diocesan Fund, which is responsible for the financial and administrative arrangements for the Diocese of London.
-As the Church is made up of all of these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community such as the names and addresses on our electoral roll.
+As the Church is made up of all these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community such as the names and addresses on our electoral roll.
+The organisations referred to above are each controllers.
+This means we are all responsible to you for how we process your data.

 Each of the controllers has their own tasks within the Church of England and a description of what data is processed and for what purpose is set out in this Privacy Notice.
 This Privacy Notice is sent to you by CCM on our own behalf and on behalf of each of the controllers listed above.
-In the rest of this Privacy Notice, we use the word “we” to refer to each controller, as appropriate.
+In the rest of this Privacy Notice, we use the terms "we", "us" and "our" to refer to each controller, as appropriate.

 They will process some or all of the following where necessary to perform their tasks: